-The internally assessed non-exam assessment component is based on coverage of the qualification content areas, which are assessed holistically against descriptors to achieve a grade.
+The internally assessed NEA component is based on coverage of the qualification content areas, which are assessed holistically against descriptors to achieve a grade.

-Each learner must create a portfolio of evidence generated from appropriate assessment tasks that demonstrates achievement of all the learning outcomes associated with each unit.
+Each learner must create a portfolio of evidence generated from appropriate assessment tasks that demonstrates achievement of all content areas.
 The assessment tasks should allow the learner to respond to a real-life situation that they may face when in employment.
-On completion of each unit, learners must declare that the work produced is their own and the assessor must countersign this.
-Examples of suitable evidence for the portfolio for each unit are provided in section 2.
+On completion, learners must declare that the work produced is their own and the assessor must countersign this.
+Examples of suitable evidence for the portfolio are provided in section 2.

-Examined assessment Assessment method Description Examined assessment 40% of technical award Externally-set Written examination: Written examination 80 marks 1 hour 30 minutes Externally marked a mixture of multiple-choice, short-answer, and extended response questions The written examined assessment is a terminal assessment and will assess the learner's knowledge and understanding of all content areas and target assessment objectives AO1, AO2 and AO3.
-Examined assessment availability The examination date is expected to take place in May/June every year Please refer to the external assessment timetable available on the NCFE website.
+Examined assessment (EA) Assessment method Description EA 40% of technical award Externally set Written examination: Written examination 80 marks A beautiful and a second a Externally marked 1 hour 30 minutes a mixture of multiple-choice, short-answer and extended response questions The written EA is a terminal assessment and will assess the learner's knowledge and understanding of all content areas and target the following AOs: AO1, AO2 and AO3.
+EA availability The examination date is expected to take place in May/June every year Please refer to the external assessment timetable available on the NCFE website.

-Examined assessment
+Examined assessment (EA)

-Examined assessments are set and marked by NCFE.
+EAs are set and marked by NCFE.
 The assessment assesses learners' knowledge and understanding of the content areas of this qualification.
-Centres must not assess, internally quality assure, or otherwise access or review any examined assessment materials or learner responses at any time and must adhere to the required exam regulations at all times.
+Centres must not assess, internally quality assure or otherwise access or review any EA materials or learner responses at any time and must adhere to the required exam regulations at all times.

-The examined assessment is on a set date and time (invigilated).
-NCFE specifies the date and time that the examined assessment must be administered in the centre and also publishes in advance the dates on which external assessment results will be released.
+The EA is on a set date and time (invigilated).
+NCFE specifies the date and time that the examined assessment must be administered at the centre and also publishes in advance the dates on which examined assessment results will be released.